ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_cmug_h2o.rst

 The envisaged coverage is 2010-2014.
 The calculation of hus from water vapour in ppmv will be part of the cmorizer.
 Here, ERA-Interim data are used.

-The diagnostic diag_tropopause_zonalmean.py plots zonal mean for given variable at for all pressure levels between 250 and 1hPa and at cold point tropopause height.
+The diagnostic diag_tropopause_zonalmean.py plots zonal mean for given variable for all pressure levels between 250 and 1hPa and at cold point tropopause height.
 Here Specific Humidity (hus) is used.
 This will be calculated from the ESACCI water vapour data CDR-3, which are planed to contain